ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [Explanation]

 This is true!
 Yes, this is a weird and subtle point.
-There is reason to hope that future developments in HTML and JavaScript will close this unexpected security hole, but for now, it is important to know about it.
+There has been progress on making this less of a problem; changes to handling of **&#95;blank** have made this much less common.
+There is reason to hope that future developments in HTML and JavaScript will completely close this unexpected security hole, but for now, we want you to know about it.

 [Explanation]